jackd248/typo3-environment-indicator/Documentation/Configuration/ExtensionConfiguration.rst

     :type: boolean
     :Default: 1

     Enable the default configuration for the environment indicators.
 If you want to configure the environment indicators by yourself, set this to false.
+See :ref:`configuration`.

 Frontend
 =======